matidev200/matidev200/README.md

 <div/>

 ## Working on...
-- A system with sales point, inventory manager and hours calculator from employees (Django REST and Jquery)
+- A system with sales point, inventory manager and employees hours calculator (Django REST and Jquery)
 - A web aplication about products with a price manager based on diferents variables (Django and Jquery)
 - My profile